gogorya/MyStatus/README.md

 # MyStatus

 MyStatus is a web application for monitoring the status of various web services.
-It provides a public status page, a Dashboard to manage your services and status pages.
+It provides the ability to create public status pages and a Dashboard to manage your services and status pages.

 ## Features